Click on the links below to visit websites featuring neuroscience topics and activities:

 NIDA National Institute on Drug Abuse Lessons from Prevention Research

-MIND OVER MATTER by NIDA, 8 booklets in an envelope as part of NIDA goes back to school
+By NIDA, 8 booklets in an envelope as part of NIDA goes back to school

 Classroom resources from the National Institute of General Medical Sciences

 Resources and lesson plans for teachers

 From DANA Foundation, Dana Press including It's Mindboggling! glossy pamphlet, ¡Es increíble! same thing in Spanish, and Q&A: Answering your Questions about Brain Research

-The Dana Initiative - information about the programs, activities, and publications of the Dana Foundation and the Dana Alliance, as well the latest news about the brain.
+Information about the programs, activities, and publications of the Dana Foundation and the Dana Alliance, as well the latest news about the brain.
 Teachers can also order classroom kits and videos about the brain.

-The Brain Connection - tons of brain facts, games, and news about the latest in brain research
+Tons of brain facts, games, and news about the latest in brain research

-Brain Briefings published by the Society for Neuroscience - a clearing house on general neuroscience topics like Alzheimers' Disease, prenatal care of the brain, and brains in space
+Published by the Society for Neuroscience - a clearing house on general neuroscience topics like Alzheimers' Disease, prenatal care of the brain, and brains in space

-Brain Awareness Week is an international effort every March to expand the public's knowledge about neuroscience.
+Its an international effort every March to expand the public's knowledge about neuroscience.

-Sara's Quest, sponsored by the National Institute on Drug Abuse - a good site for looking at how different drugs affect the brain
+Sponsored by the National Institute on Drug Abuse - a good site for looking at how different drugs affect the brain

-The Exploratorium's online exhibit about memory - fascinating games involving memory and how it sometimes isn't as accurate as it seems
+Fascinating games involving memory and how it sometimes isn't as accurate as it seems

 Jill Bolte Taylor, My Stroke of Insight